Lifespan: Up to 40 years

 Did you know?

-- Locals say Colobus are excellent weather forecasters because they are quiet when bad weather is coming.
+- Locals say the colobus are excellent weather forecasters because they are quiet when bad weather is coming

-Marmosets are highly active, living in the upper canopy of forest trees, and feeding on insects, fruit and leaves.
+Marmosets are highly active, live in the upper canopy of forest trees, and feed on insects, fruit and leaves.
 They have long lower incisors, which allow them to chew holes in tree trunks and branches to harvest the gum inside.
-Marmosets live in family groups of 3 to 15.
+Marmosets live in family groups of 3-15.